postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Select **Private API Network**.
 1. Turn on the API approval process.  <!-- TODO: screenshot -->

-Once you have turned on the approval process, any team member with an API Editor role can [request to add an API to the Private API Network](<!-- TODO:  -->).
+Once you have turned on the approval process, any team member with the Editor role for an API can [request to add it to the Private API Network](#editor-requesting-to-add-an-api).

 ### Editor: Requesting to add an API